Avoid paying back subsidy

 Please note: DVA may also recover the funds directly from your DHOAS home loan account, under Section 68 of the DHOAS Act.

-Making changes to your DHOAS home loan, for example if you refinance to carry out renovations or increase the loan amount, can result in subsidy payments ceasing.
+Making changes to your DHOAS home loan, can result in subsidy payments ceasing.
+These may include the following:

 If eligible, your subsidy certificate will be sent to you and you take it to your Home Loan Provider who will report your updated DHOAS home loan details to DVA.